mrocklin/freight/README.md

 What doesn't work
 -----------------

-Many things!
-But mostly transactional security.
-I wouldn't use thit to run a bank or power a government.
-In pathological cases you may silently get wrong answers.
+Probably many things!
+This was a morning project, and not something you should use hit to run a bank or power a major government.
+I know that deletion has race conditions.
+I've tried to be safe about other things though.